amaldev07/document.designmode_on/README.md

 # document.designmode_on

-Ti live edit on any webside
+To live edit on any webside
 go to console
 type
 document.designMode='on' -> enter